Star (TV series)

-Star is an American music drama television series created by Lee Daniels and Tom Donaghy for the Fox Broadcasting Company.
+Star is an American musical drama television series created by Lee Daniels and Tom Donaghy for the Fox Broadcasting Company.
 It revolves around three talented young singers who navigate the music business on their road to success and stars Jude Demorest, Brittany O'Grady and Ryan Destiny.
 The series, which is set in Atlanta, consists of original music, along with musical fantasy sequences, as dreams of the future.
 Queen Latifah, Benjamin Bratt, Amiyah Scott and Quincy Brown co-star.

 The series premiered on December 14, 2016.
 With the premiere of the series, Amiyah Scott became the third openly transgender person to play a trans major character in a scripted television drama series in America, after Laverne Cox on Orange Is the New Black and Jamie Clayton on Sense8.

 Star is a joint production between Lee Daniels Entertainment and 20th Century Fox Television and syndicated by 20th Television.
 On February 22, 2017, Fox renewed the series for a second season, which premiered on September 27, 2017, and crossed over with other Fox series Empire.

 On May 10, 2018, Fox renewed the series for a third season.
 Season 3 premiered on September 26, 2018, and aired on Fox Wednesdays at 9:00 PM.

 On May 10, 2019, Fox cancelled the series after three seasons.